jodinathan/input_mask/README.md

-An interface to use with Robin Herbot's InputMask: https://github.com/RobinHerbots/Inputmask
+A Dart interface to use with Robin Herbot's InputMask: https://github.com/RobinHerbots/Inputmask

 *Not all* options are added.